ibm-cloud-docs/dns/manage-dns-zone-records.md

 | Host | Enter the hostname. |
 | Points To | Enter the IP address to which the host record points. |
 | TTL | Select the Time to Live (TTL) from the list menu.
 TTL defaults to 15 minutes. |
 {: caption="Table 1.
-Fields required for A, AAAA, or CNAME records" caption-side="top"}
+Fields required for A, AAAA, or CNAME records" caption-side="bottom}
 {: #a-aaaa-cname-record-fields}
 {: tab-title="A, AAAA, CNAME"}
 {: tab-group="recordfields"}